 After shooting the CHP officers, the suspect emerged onto the balcony and began engaging a deputy positioned to the rear of the motel room in gunfire.
 The deputy exchanged gunfire with the suspect multiple times.
 Despite efforts to keep the suspect contained, the suspect leaped from the balcony and fled around the building toward the front parking lot.

-The suspect was attempting to make his way toward a stolen Dodge Challenger in the parking lot as he fired upon Deputy French.
-Deputy French continued to look for the suspect in an attempt to stop him from fleeing and potentially injuring other officers or members of the community.
+Upon his arrival, Deputy French retrieved his rifle from the rack of his patrol vehicle, took cover behind his vehicle, and attempted to acquire the suspect.
+The suspect took notice of Deputy French’s arrival and began to fire his rifle towards Deputy French’s vehicle from across the parking lot.
+As Deputy French was being fired upon, he continued to attempt to safely engage the suspect in gunfire.
 While doing so, Deputy French was struck by a round fired from the suspect’s rifle after the bullet passed through a portion of Deputy French’s patrol vehicle.
 The round entered through the top of Deputy French’s shoulder, missing his body armor and passing through his heart, mortally wounding him.

 During the entire gun battle, the suspect fired approximately thirty-four rounds from his AK-47 rifle and approximately nine rounds from his handgun.
 An AK-47 rifle, two handguns, and a live hand grenade were recovered from the suspect’s vehicle.
 A subsequent search of the motel room revealed methamphetamine and an additional handgun.